I’ve been a magazine editor for more than, you know, a few days, and I’ve seen more

 distinction between the two philosophies, Steph pointed out there’s a lot more gray than

-live for.
+black and white.
 Read what Jay has to say on page 18.

 I am happy to say that our ever-popular Wheelchair Cushion Comparo went according